neemoh/ATAR/README.md

 The block diagram above shows the main elements of a task class.
 You can have a look at the TaskDemo1 and TaskDemo2 for minimal examples.
 The main elements are the Rendering, SimObjects and manipulators that are explained in the following.

-There are two methods of the Task class that are called
-periodically:
+The usual flow is that you create SimObjects (or vtk actors or Bullet bodies) and add them to the world in the constructor.
+Then in one of the following two periodically called functions you write task logic and other things that need to be done on runtime.
+There are two methods of the Task class that are called periodically:
 * TaskLoop: This is called from the main thread at a refresh rate of about 30 Hz which makes it the choice for updating graphics and task related logic.
  * HapticsThread: This method is called from a separate thread and you can